Report: Munich to host 2022 Champions League final | DW | 30.08.2019

 Fan friendly

 UEFA appear to be keen on using larger venues for its blue-ribbon event after last year's final in Atletico Madrid's 63,272 stadium saw Liverpool and Spurs fans get just 16,000 tickets each.
-Wembley has a capacity of 90,000 while Bayern's Allianz Arena holds 75,000 people.
+Wembley has a capacity of 90,000 while Bayern's Allianz Arena can accommodate 75,000 people.

 Istanbul will be the venue for next year's Champions League final and the confirmation of the 2021-2023 finals is expected to be made by the executive committee at a meeting in Ljubljana, Slovenia, on September 24.